The Gateway to Baťa's Zlín

 The cultural complex is situated in buildings 14 and 15, built between 1946 and 1949 as manufacturing buildings according to designs by architect Jiří Voženílek.
 The original pre-war buildings with the same numbers were destroyed in bombardments during the Second World War.
 Two former factory buildings then underwent careful reconstruction work that was able to preserve a number of original features.

-Since 2013, the complex has been home to the Museum of South-Eastern Moravia, the Regional Gallery of Fine Arts (building 14), and the František Bartoš Regional Library (building 15).
+Since 2013, the complex has been home to the Museum of South East Moravia in Zlin, the Regional Gallery of Fine Arts (building 14), and the František Bartoš Regional Library (building 15).

 What to See and Do